 2025 PhysicsBowl Contest

-Registration for the 2025 contest will open early December 2024!
+Registration for the 2025 contest is now open!

 Enter your students in PhysicsBowl 2025 and receive international recognition for your school, your students, and your teaching excellence.